 Support Our Learners

-The cost of tuition at SIU School of Medicine remains one of the most affordable among public universities.
-The American Medical Association published these facts in 2012 about medical student debt:
+The cost of tuition at SIU School of Medicine remains one of the most affordable among public universities, but the average debt for medical school graduates is nearly $210,000.

 Scholarships not only reward merit and hard work, they also make it possible for some of our students to attend SIU SOM.
 By helping bright and deserving students, donors to scholarship funds are helping future health care providers who will mend and heal the citizens of our nation and the world.

 Donors may contribute to scholarship funds already established or may create a scholarship fund in honor of family, inspiring mentors or as a personal commitment to the education of future providers.
-All our learners - medical studetns, physician assistant students and MEDPREP students - can benefit from the generousity of our donors.
+All our learners - medical students, physician assistant students and MEDPREP students - can benefit from the generosity of our donors.
 Contact the SIU Foundation to learn how to establish a scholarship fund at SIU School of Medicine.
+Click here to view a list of current scholarships that you can donate to.

 Medical Student Resource Fund